 Jokulsarlon is the best known and the largest of the few glacial lakes in Iceland.
 It is situated at the south end of the glacier of Vatnajökull between Skaftafell nature resort and the town of Hofn.
 It first appeared only in 1934-1935, and the lake has grown from 7.9 km² in 1975 to at least 18 km² today because of heavy melting of the Icelandic glaciers.
 At a depth of 284 m, Jokulsarlon glacial reservoir is the deepest lake in Iceland.

-To really appreciate the unique ambience of this very special place it is important to allow yourself enough time to take a walk along the black sand shores of the lagoon - you will be very glad you did.
-It is also good to walk along the nearby sea shore where you will see the smaller icebergs floating out to sea - a surreal and amazing sight.
+To really appreciate the unique ambiance of this very special place it is important to allow yourself enough time to take a walk along the black sand shores of the lagoon - you will be very glad you did.
+It is also good to walk along the nearby seashore where you will see the smaller icebergs floating out to sea - a surreal and amazing sight.

 Only a short distance separates Jökulsárlón from the sea and the combined action of the glacier, the river which empties from the lake and the ocean may eventually transform it into an inlet of the sea.